 |Pings (ms)||65 ms|

-We conducted a speed test on the Los Angeles – 2 server and got the following results:
+The distance between Montreal and Vancouver is over 3900 kilometres, so the Toronto – 2 server was 3% slower.
+We conducted a speed test on the Toronto 2 servers and got the following results:

 |Download Speed||85.11 Mbps (15% drop)|